modelfoxdotdev/modelfox/README.md

 ## License

-All of this repository is MIT licensed, except for the `app` directory, which is source available and free to use for evaluation and testing, but requires a paid license to use in production.
+All of this repository is MIT licensed, except for the `app` directory, which is source available and free to use for testing, but requires a paid license to use in production.
 Send us an email at hello@tangram.xyz if you are interested in a license.